 Using these tools will save you time, ensure that you avoid predatory publishers or sub-par open access journals and identify the Read & Publish Agreement journal best suited to your field of research.

-Allow you to sort journals by number of citations received. | List peer reviewed, quality controlled, open access and scholarly full text journals. | List journal rankings, scope details and publishing information. |
+Journal directories List peer reviewed, quality controlled, open access and scholarly full text journals.

 * Used to support the Open Access CQU scheme application 2022